How to Fix “Windows 10 Installation has Failed” Error?

 Installing Windows 10

-2. Minimize the installer and open File Explorer by opening a folder and navigating to the disk where you have inserted the installation media (USB or DVD).
+2. Minimize the installer, open File Explorer, and navigate to the installation media drive (USB or DVD).

-4. Locate the file named install.esd, right-click on it and choose Rename.
+4. Find the file install.esd, right-click it, and select Rename.

 Change to wim extension

-6. Try running the installation again and see if the problem still appears.
+6. Attempt the installation again to see if the issue persists.

 7. Repair the BCD Config